There are “Apartment Coffee” shops in Ho Chi Minh, New Zealand and Tokyo, though this new café in Singapore has no relation with the rest of them.

 The Jalan Besar area has always been known for its good coffee places – Chye Seng Huat is one of them.

-I think Apartment Coffee would certainly pack in the crowds during opening days.
-However, I would recommend coming early in the morning or off-peak if you want to feel that tranquillity.
+I think Apartment Coffee would certainly pack in the crowds.
+However, I would recommend coming early in the morning or off-peak if you want to feel that tranquility.

 161 Lavender Street #01-12 Singapore 338750